acoinfo/ecsc/README.md

 - The name of the bundle.
 - The architecture of the target device
   (Provide options: x86-64, x86, arm64, arm, mips64, mips32, riscv64, riscv32, ppc, loongarch, sparc, csky).
-- Whether to mount '/lib' to real '/lib' of the hosting (the option is 'readonly').
+- Whether to mount '/lib' to host '/lib' (the option is 'readonly').
 - The startup parameter of the bundle.

 For example, create a bundle which name is `demo` and target device is `x86-64`, the '/lib' is auto mounted to the host '/lib' and the startup parameter is `javascript /apps/HelloVSOA.js`: